 It is important that an effective RF ground is connected to the system.
-You must ground the display by connecting the drain wire (shield) of the Power/NMEA Input cable to the nearest ground point of the ship's RF ground system.
+You must ground the display by connecting the drain wire (shield) of the Power/NMEA Input cable to the ship's RF ground; a single ground point should be used for all equipment.